zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 # Composing functions with modules

-This document explains how to compile Fully Homomorphic Encryption (FHE) modules containing multiple functions using Concrete.
+This document explains how to compile Fully Homomorphic Encryption (FHE) modules containing multiple functions using **Concrete**.

 Deploying a server that contains many compatible functions is important for some use cases.
-With Concrete, you can compile FHE modules containing as many functions as needed.
+With **Concrete**, you can compile FHE modules containing as many functions as needed.

 These modules support the composition of different functions, meaning that the encrypted result of one function can be used as the input for another function without needing to decrypt it first.
 Additionally, a module is [deployed in a single artifact](../guides/deploy.md#deployment-of-modules), making it as simple to use as a single-function project.